bookingactivities/booking-activities/readme.txt

 * Fix - Bookings of failed WC order were not cancelled when the order status changed from backend
 * Fix - Bookings of failed WC order were not turned to pending / booked when the order was paid
 * Fix - Prevent to set a date after 2037 on server side too, to avoid year 2038 bug
+* Fix - Snap frequency field was not correctly displayed in browser displaying a 12-h time format
+* Fix - Add server checks to sanitize calendars and group categories data

 = 1.7.12 - 2019/12/03 =
 * Tweak - Exported and filtered bookings now keep the current column sorting